Anzywiz/Automate-metazoa/README.md

 ## Data folder
-it contains the `esummary.csv` file which was used for the analysis
+It contains the `esummary.csv` file which was used for the analysis

 ## Scripts folder